Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Results

 \subsection{Per task}

-The results for each benchmark separately are shown in Figure \ref{fig:per-task-plot} and detailed further in Appendix~\ref{sec:appendix_by_checkpoint} Figure \ref{fig:appendix-by-benchmark}.
+The results for each benchmark separately are shown in Figure \ref{fig:results-per-task-range} and detailed further in Appendix~\ref{sec:app-detailed}.
 The differences between benchmarks are remarkable, both in the performance ranking of models and in the way accuracy trends with respect to the number of training tokens.
-This shows that registers have strengths in different tasks and that the selection of benchmarks has a tangible impact on the average results.
+This shows that registers have strengths in different tasks.
 Most benchmarks display the monotonicity condition that influenced the selection of \citet{penedo2024finewebdatasetsdecantingweb}, as they tend towards increased accuracy with more training tokens.
 A clear outlier is the SIQA benchmark, where increases in accuracy are very small, with the largest increase seen in \NAa and \HIINa models, both increasing approximately by 0.03 during the training.
-This is further seen in Appendix~\ref{sec:appendix_by_checkpoint} Figure~\ref{fig:appendix-by-benchmark}.

 Generally, the trends observed in Section \ref{sec:results-average} hold.
-The models with the lowest average accuracy---\LYa, \MTa and \IPa---perform poorly on all benchmarks, and, notably, worse than random guess on ARC Challenge.
+The models with the lowest average accuracy---\LYa, \MTa and \IPa---perform poorly on all benchmarks, and, notably, worse than a random guess on ARC Challenge.
 The model for subregister \NEa, despite weak average performance, improves on the MMLU and WinoGrande benchmarks, while \SPa enhances results on CommonsenseQA.
-The differences between benchmarks become more pronounced with models trained on \NAa, \INa, \OPa, \HIa, and \IDa, which display great variation in ranking across tasks, highlighting their strengths as pretraining material.
-The \NA model performs well on SIQA and WinoGrande but barely surpasses the random baseline on ARC Challenge. \IN trumps other models on MMLU and both ARC benchmarks but ranks low to mediocre elsewhere.
+The differences between benchmarks become more pronounced with models trained on \NAa, \INa, \OPa, \HIa, and \IDa, which display great variation in ranking across tasks, highlighting their strengths.
+The \NA model performs well on SIQA and WinoGrande but barely surpasses the random baseline on ARC Challenge. \IN trumps other models on MMLU and both ARC benchmarks, but ranks low to mediocre elsewhere.
 The model trained on the \HI dataset outperforms almost all other models on PIQA and HellaSwag.
 This might be because PIQA measures reasoning in physical tasks, which aligns with the instructions related to physics included in \HI.
 On the other hand, \HI ranks among the worst on MMLU and CommonsenseQA.
 The \OP model excels in WinoGrande, SIQA and CommonsenseQA.
 This signal also appears in the combination models' performance on CommonsenseQA: including \OP in the training data greatly increases accuracy on this benchmark, unlike the \Mthree model, which excludes \OP.